 When I was in a salon full time, my clients would ask me how they could extend the wear of their haircut.
-I would give them shampoo, conditioner, and hair product recommendations, but the trick that they seemed to be most excited about was when I would teach them how to cut your own split ends.
+I would give them shampoo, conditioner, and hair product recommendations, but the trick that they seemed to be most excited about was when I would teach how to cut your own split ends.

 Cutting your own split ends isn’t as scary as it sounds.
 You aren’t changing your haircut in any way and you aren’t even taking length off of your hair.
 You are simply cutting the split ends off of your hair, in order to keep your hair healthy and let you go a few extra weeks between haircuts.
 Let’s face it, most people drag the weeks between haircuts anyway, so why not have the tools you need to keep your hair healthy between them rather than getting to the cosmetologist with hair that is totally destroyed from split ends.

 How to Cut Your Split Ends At Home

 By cutting your own split ends, you can go a little longer in between haircuts or just make sure that your hair is in tip top shape all of the time.
 Cutting my own split ends is really my biggest secret to having healthy, beautiful hair!
 And guess what?
 It isn’t hard to do at all!
 In fact, it is easy enough that any of you can do it!
 All you need is a comb and a pair of scissors.

 If you are really wanting to have the best results and plan to do this several times, I recommend getting some hair shears.
 I don’t expect you to spend hundreds of dollars on your shears, like I did.
 I found this great pair of shears on Amazon for under $20, with great reviews!
 This other pair of hair cutting shears has awesome reviews as well and is even a little cheaper!

 First, I will show you the step by step video.
 After the video, I will have the instructions written out too so you can see them or print them off.

 Do you have the courage to try this on your own now?
 It really isn’t hard!